Ansible-Getting-Started/Provision-Azure/README.md

 To check for Ansible, type in:
 `which ansible`

 Azure CLI will need to be version 2.0.4 or later.
-Run the `az --version` command to find the version.
+Run the `ansible --version` command to find the version.

 <h3>Acquire Azure Credentials and Configure Ansible to Use Them</h3>